Buyer note: confirm assumptions before quoting

 Conclusion

-If you want Bohua to review your current casting challenges or quote a new program with defect prevention in mind, contact our engineering team.
-We can recommend the right process, alloy, and inspection plan for your part.
+If you want Bohua to review your current casting challenges or quote a new program with defect prevention in mind, send a defect-focused RFQ.
+Bohua can review the process route, alloy, machining scope, and inspection plan against the actual drawing rather than promising a generic defect outcome.